MITChristiansonCampus/MITChristiansoncampus.github.io/_posts/previous-events/2020-09-09-bible-study.md

 categories:
   - upcoming-events
 ---
-The reflection between the first two and the last two chapters of the Bible show us the story of God\!
+The reflection between the first two and the last two chapters of the Bible shows us the story of God\!
 We covered:

 1. Image
 2. Dominion